oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/scm-to-ehr-item-sync/introduction/introduction.md

 * Oracle Cloud Account with credits to provision services.
 * Access to Oracle Integration Cloud (OIC) healthcare edition
-* Access to Oracle Fusion SCM
+* Access to Oracle Fusion SCM (Oracle Fusion Cloud SCM Update 24D or later)
+* An account in Oracle ERP Cloud with the Administrator role
-* Access to Oracle Health EHR
+* Access to Oracle Health EHR (Oracle Health EHR 2025.3 or later)
+* An account in Oracle Health EHR with the Administrator role
 * Basic understanding of REST APIs
 * Familiarity with healthcare data concepts (optional)